DigitalPublishingToolkit/TOD29GOODDATA/md/book.md

 metadata is in the final stages of consultation.[^05chapter5_30]

   -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-  **Box 5: The Green Button Initiative has empowered electricity consumers**
+  **Box 5: The Green Button Initiative has empowered electricity consumers**[^05chapter5_31]

-  *‘The Green Button initiative is an industry-led effort that responds to a 2012 White House call-to-action to provide utility customers with easy and secure access to their energy usage information in a consumer-friendly and computer-friendly format for electricity, natural gas, and water usage.’*[^05chapter5_31]<br /><br />Inspired by the success of the *Blue Button* in providing access to health records, *Green Button* was an initiative of the US Chief Technology Officer that was taken up by utilities, network operators, technology suppliers and integrators, policy makers and regulators. *Green Button* is a standardised API web service and a common data format for transmission of energy data.
+  *‘The Green Button initiative is an industry-led effort that responds to a 2012 White House call-to-action to provide utility customers with easy and secure access to their energy usage information in a consumer-friendly and computer-friendly format for electricity, natural gas, and water usage.’* [footnote 31] <br /><br />Inspired by the success of the *Blue Button* in providing access to health records, *Green Button* was an initiative of the US Chief Technology Officer that was taken up by utilities, network operators, technology suppliers and integrators, policy makers and regulators. *Green Button* is a standardised API web service and a common data format for transmission of energy data.
   -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 *Box 5: The Green Button Initiative has empowered electricity consumers*